OwlAIProject/Owl/README.md

 We welcome discussion and contributions.
 Please [connect with us](#contact).
 To contribute, we recommend:

-  - [Open an issue](https://github.com/OwlAIProject/Owl/issues) and describe what you are working on so that everyone is aware and we have a chance to discuss.
+  - [Opening an issue](https://github.com/OwlAIProject/Owl/issues) and describing what you are working on so that everyone is aware and we have a chance to discuss.
-  - Fork our repo and make a pull request when your changes are ready.
+  - Forking our repo and making a pull request when ready.